Melanoma

 Treatment

 After melanoma is diagnosed, the first step is usually to try to remove it surgically.
-In advanced melanoma, the tumor has already grown into deeper layers of skin or metastatic tumors have developed elsewhere.
+In advanced melanoma, the tumor has already grown into deeper layers of skin, or metastatic tumors have developed elsewhere in the body.

 If surgical removal is no longer possible or not effective enough at that stage, other treatments such as radiation or medication might be used.
-Different medications are used for different types and stages of melanoma.
+Different medications can be used for different types and stages of melanoma.

 Further information